Justice, Equity, Diversity, and Inclusion

 5- Native/ Bilingual Proficiency (completely fluent)

-Staff Allies at Chester Fritz Library have completely Ally Training and are recognized by the UND Pride Center as LGBTQ+ Allies.
+Staff Allies at Chester Fritz Library have completed Ally Training.

 - Rebecca Brown